 HIS 3491.
 Medicine and Society (3).
 This course examines the development of public health and the history of medicine in the United States from the colonial period to the present.
 Topics cover changes in medical knowledge, the medical profession, government responsibilities, and public responses; how individuals accept, modify, or reject medical authority; how race, class, gender, and ethnicity shape health practices and the delivery of medical care; how the health of a community can be protected; and what constitutes a public health hazard.

-IFS 2116.
+IDS 2681.
 Digital Microhistory Lab (3).
 This course brings together microhistory, urban history, and digital history.
 Students collect comprehensive data about the events in a single city in a single year, through close reading of an English-language daily newspaper published in that city.
-They gather much of this data using digital methods and then work together to represent those events in a Web site that employs a variety of digital communication tools.
+They gather much of this data using digital methods and then work together to represent those events in a Website that employs a variety of digital communication tools.